alema-r/Alessandro-Marcolini-Oniro/meta-ohos-core/README.md

 III.
 Misc
 =========

-This layer provides recipes for the core elements of the All Scenarios OS distribution.
+This layer provides recipes for the core elements of the Oniro Project distribution.